 2. He had two brothers and two sisters.

-Hugh was the second child in a family of 5 children.
+Hugh was 2nd child but the eldest son in a family of 5 children.
 His siblings would go on to powerful positions themselves:

 3. His father died when he was 15 years old.